Provable Meta-Learning with Low-Rank Adaptations: Retraining and Fine-Tuning Schemes

 \textbf{Retraining Phase.} Given a loss function $\mathcal{L}$, standard retraining attempts to minimize the aggregated loss over a collection of training tasks \citep{liu:2019:roberta,openai:2020:gpt3}.
-This amounts to solving In other words, the above optimization problem seeks a set of universal parameters that define a unique mapping function capable of translating inputs to outputs across all tasks involved in the retraining phase.
-We denote the set of weights obtained by solving \eqref{eq:fft-ptf} as $\What_{\text{SR}}$, and the corresponding input-output mapping function as $\Phi(\cdot; \What_{\text{SR}})$, where SR stands for Standard Retraining.
+This amounts to solving

+where SR stands for Standard Retraining.
+The above optimization problem seeks a set of universal parameters that define a unique mapping function capable of translating inputs to outputs across all tasks involved in the retraining phase.
+We denote the corresponding model as $\Phi(\, \cdot \: ; \What_{\text{SR}})$.